Shaka: Early life

-In the initial years, Shaka had neither the influence nor reputation to compel any but the smallest of groups to join him, and upon Dingiswayo's death, Shaka moved southwards across the Thukela River, establishing his capital Bulawayo in Qwabe territory; he never did move back into the traditional Zulu heartland.
+In his initial years, Shaka had neither the influence nor reputation to compel any but the smallest of groups to join him, and upon Dingiswayo's death, he moved southwards across the Thukela River, establishing his capital, Bulawayo, in Qwabe territory.
+He never returned to the traditional Zulu heartland.
 In Qwabe, Shaka may have intervened in an existing succession dispute to help his own choice, Nqetho, into power.

 Expansion of power and conflict with Zwide

 As Shaka became more respected by his people, he was able to spread his ideas with greater ease.
-Because of his background as a soldier, Shaka taught the Zulus that the most effective way of becoming powerful quickly was by conquering and controlling other tribes.
+Using his background as a soldier, Shaka taught the Zulus that the most effective way of gaining power quickly was by conquering and controlling other tribes.
 His teachings greatly influenced the social outlook of the Zulus.
-The Zulu tribe soon developed a warrior outlook, which Shaka turned to his advantage.
+The Zulu tribe soon developed a warrior outlook, which Shaka used to his advantage.

 Shaka's hegemony was primarily based on military might, smashing rivals and incorporating scattered remnants into his own army.
 He supplemented this with a mixture of diplomacy and patronage, incorporating friendly chieftains, including Zihlandlo of the Mkhize, Jobe of the Sithole, and Mathubane of the Thuli.
-These peoples were never defeated in battle by the Zulu; they did not have to be.
-Shaka won them over by subtler tactics, such as patronage and reward.
-As for the ruling Qwabe, they began re-inventing their genealogies to give the impression that Qwabe and Zulu were closely related (i.e. as Nguni) in the past.
-In this way a greater sense of cohesion was created, though it never became complete, as subsequent civil wars attest.
+These people were never defeated in battle by the Zulus; they did not have to be.
+Shaka won them over with subtler tactics, such as patronage and reward.
+As for the ruling of Qwabe, they began re-inventing their genealogies to give the impression that Qwabe and Zulu were closely related (i.e. as Nguni) in the past.
+In this way, a greater sense of cohesion was created, though it never became complete, as subsequent civil wars attest.

-Shaka still recognised Dingiswayo and his larger Mthethwa clan as overlord after he returned to the Zulu but, some years later, Dingiswayo was ambushed by Zwide's Ndwandwe and killed.
+Shaka still recognised Dingiswayo and his larger Mthethwa clan, as overlord after he returned to the Zulu land but, some years later, Dingiswayo was ambushed by Zwide's Ndwandwe and killed.
 There is no evidence to suggest that Shaka betrayed Dingiswayo.
-Indeed, the core Zulu had to retreat before several Ndwandwe incursions; the Ndwandwe was clearly the most aggressive grouping in the sub-region.
+The Zulu people had to retreat before several Ndwandwe incursions; the Ndwandwe was clearly the most aggressive grouping in the sub-region.